The Language Barrier in Thailand

 - International drivers licence, verified by your embassy and translated into Thai

-After a lot of administrative tests and verifications, you will be required to execute three ability tests 1) Colour Blindness Test 2) Reflex Test 3) Depth Perception Test.
-After this procedure you will receive your temporary Thai driving licence that will last for 12 months.
+After a lot of administrative tests and verifications, you will be required to take three ability tests; 1) Colour Blindness Test, 2) Reflex Test, and 3) Depth Perception Test.
+After completing these you will receive your temporary Thai driving licence that will last for 12 months.
 We recommend you get your licence laminated to protect it from any damage.

-If you’re planning on moving to Thailand, you should familiarise yourself with the local driving laws.
+Those moving to Thailand need to be familiar with the local driving laws.
 Thailand has a number of dynamic road laws that vary over time.
 An example of this is the use of one way roads, which may change traffic direction depending on the time of day.
-Thailand is one of a few countries outside of the UK that drive on the left, making living there that much easier.
+Thailand is one of a few countries outside of the UK that drive on the left, making driving there that bit easier.

 Unlike in the UK, the blood alcohol content (BAC) for drink driving varies depending on how long you’ve held your licence.
 If you’ve held it for less than 5 years the BAC for drink driving is 0.2, however it you’ve held it for longer this is increased to 0.5.
 You risk fines, community service and even a prison sentence if you’re found guilty of driving while under the influence.